vsg-dev/vsgTutorial/introduction/VulkanSceneGraphProject.md

 ## 3rd party dependencies that add value

 The VulkanSceneGraph library uses Vulkan, C++17 and CMake as external dependencies.
-The Vulkan C headers are used rather then the Vulkan C++ header as the later is unncessary as the Vulkan scene graph provides it's own encapsulation of Vulkan objects.
+The Vulkan C headers are used rather then the Vulkan C++ header which is unncessary as the Vulkan scene graph provides it's own encapsulation of Vulkan objects in a way that is coherent with how they are used in the scene graph.

 For runtime shader compilation support the [glslang](https://github.com/KhronosGroup/glslang) library is built internally as a submodule, this is compiled in by default but can be toggled off by setting the CMake VSG_SUPPORTS_ShaderCompiler variable to 0 before building the soruce.